 A New York food stamps denial may also be sent to an applicant if he or she has been previously charged with government benefit fraud through the SNAP program or another financial assistance program.
 Appealing the SNAP benefits denial is an option for applicants who had these charges dropped or feel they were denied benefits due to criminal charges in error.
 A food stamps application is denied when an applicant does not successfully complete the entire SNAP application process.
 An in-person interview and the presentation of requested documents are both crucial in completing the food stamps application.

-Receiving Notification About Your New York Food Stamps Denial
+Learn About Notifications for a New York Food Stamps Denial

 To communicate a New York food stamps denial, the Office of Temporary and Disability Assistance sends out a denial notice to the applicant.
 This SNAP benefits application denial notification outlines the reasons for denial and why the applicant did not qualify for the program.
 If the food stamp application denial reasons are unclear to the applicant, he or she can contact the Office of Temporary and Disability Assistance to learn more details about the reasons provided.
 If the denied SNAP application reasons are agreed upon by the applicant, he or she should not pursue further action, and may try to apply for food stamp benefits again in the future if household circumstances change.